open-telemetry/opentelemetry-python/docs/examples/prometheus/README.rst

 Prometheus Metrics Exporter Example
 ===================================

-This example shows how to export metrics to the prometheus exporter.
+This example shows how to export metrics to Prometheus.

 The source files of this example are available :scm_web:`here <docs/examples/prometheus/>`.